SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 https://twitter.com/declanlong<br>
 <br>
 A cluster of glitches can form an outline, define an area, trace a route through uncharted space.
-This space is an n-dimensional ‘potential space’ and glitches can be used to navigate this space, seeking unexpected patterns, chance juxtapositions, and unveiling subliminal content.
+This space is an n-dimensional ‘potential space’ and glitches can be used to navigate this space, seeking unexpected patterns, chance juxtapositions, and unveiling subliminal content.<br>
 <br>
 http://sonicfield.org/2014/03/errormancy-glitch-as-divination
 <br>